-- how to use the work equipment efficiently and safely;
+- How to use the work equipment efficiently and safely:

-- what risks may be encountered; and
+- What risks may be encountered; and

-- precautions that need to be taken.
+- Precautions that need to be taken.

 Training and supervision is particularly important for all young people because of their relative inexperience and possible unfamiliarity with the working environment.
-Casual workers must also receive appropriate training and instruction.
-Induction training is particularly important for workers with limited or no English.
+You must also ensure that casual workers receive appropriate training and instruction.
+Induction training is particularly important for none or limited English speaking employees.

-Details of recognised training courses can be found from your local training group, provider and agricultural college.
+Details of recognised training courses can be found from your local training group, your local provider or through BAGMA on 01295 713 344 or by visiting www.bagma.com.